-In recent years, an unprecedented number of workers have embraced working remotely either some of or all the time.
-Some managers are now eager for employees to return to the office, though, creating a potential source of conflict between employees and their employers.
+In recent years, an unprecedented number of workers have embraced working remotely, especially in certain fields; as of November 2023, about 1 in 3 workers in management and professional occupations teleworked.
+Some managers are now eager for employees to return to the office, though, creating a potential source of conflict given the massive shift during the pandemic, when surveys indicated the switch to remote work affected between 35 and 45 percent of workers.

 Whether you would like to start working remotely for the first time or are already working remotely and want to continue, you'll have to have a conversation with your manager about it.
 This guide to asking your boss to work remotely will help you make your case.